edealfonso/loopXY/README.md

 ----------

 - Do not require placing the layout in a container
-- Set options to allow user to determine initial scroll position (now set to layout center)
+- Set an options to allow user to determine initial scroll position (now set to layout center)